Tel: 01202 721 373

-The Solent Dredge Permit Byelaw came into force on the 1st November 2021.
+The Solent Dredge Permit Byelaw came into force on the 1 st November 2021.
 The byelaw introduces a single coherent management tool for the purposes of managing the sustainable harvesting of bivalve populations in the Solent prohibiting the use of a dredge by means of a vessel within the Solent unless authorised by a permit.
-The byelaw its permit conditions set out various mechanisms for managing the fishery including closed seasons, curfews, gear restrictions and catch returns.
+The byelaw and its permit conditions set out various mechanisms for managing the fishery including closed seasons, curfews, gear restrictions and catch returns.

 There are two permit categories;

-- a Category A Permit for fishing for bivalves (except native oysters) and;
+• Category A Permit for fishing for bivalves (except native oysters) and;

-- a Category B Permit to fish for native oysters.
+• Category B Permit to fish for native oysters.

 Category A Permits

-To download a Solent Dredge Permit Byelaw 23/24 Permit Application Form click here
+To download and print a 2025 – 2026 Permit Application Form please click here

 Category B Permits